 When my husband and I first moved in together, like many couples, we had to workout a few kinks.
-It was the usual stuff like who would do the dishes, make dinner, take out the trash etc. etc. One thing we didn’t anticipate however was how our work schedules would affect our connection and communication.
+We discussed the usual stuff like, who would do the dishes, make dinner and take out the trash.
+However, one thing we didn’t anticipate, was how our work schedules would affect our ability to connect and communicate.

 What do you think is happening in this scenario.
-Is the woman being a nag?
-Is the man being a jerk?
-Is one person wrong here?
-Both?
-Neither?
+Is Dalia being a nag?
+Is Stephanie being a jerk?
+Do you think one or both people are wrong?

 Now I think about my husband’s job.
 He is in sales.
 All sales people know that sometimes you spend a lot of time talking to customers and sometimes you’re alone.
 The days change often.
-There are times when I come home and my husband’s cup is empty and times when I come home and his cup is three quarters the way filled.
+There are times when I come home and my husband’s cup is empty.
+Those are the days he wants to connect more than others.
+There are also times when I come home and his cup is three quarters the way filled.

 An important thing to note here is that we all want to empty our cup a little.
 Some days we want to empty it more than other days.
 If I have been alone all day, the only thing I want is to engage with someone so that I can empty some of my cup.
 However, if I empty all of it, I am completely unable to be present in any type of serious conversation.
 Get it?

-So let’s go back to my example of man and woman.
-Woman wants to talk to man as soon as he gets home because she needs to emotionally connect.
-She hasn’t emptied her cup like man has.
-Man has been at work all day engaging and being active.
-His cup is empty.
+So let’s go back to my example of Dalia and Stephanie.
+Dalia wants to talk to Stephanie as soon as she gets home because she needs to emotionally connect.
+She hasn’t emptied her cup like Stephanie has.
+Stephanie has been at work all day engaging and being active.
+Her cup is empty.
 Neither person can meet each other’s needs right now.

 I know you’re asking “so what do we do?!”
 The answer is the same answer I give to many relationship questions.
 You communicate and come up with a plan!